benetis/didactic-computing-machine/machine-learning/neural-network/README.md

-## Implementing "Scala for machine learning exercise + tweaking it for uni
+## Implementing neuron network for machine learning course
+### Not working as expected - do not use